-Native of Benin, she obtained a DIT (Diplôme d’Ingénieur des Travaux) in Radiology at “École Polytechnique d'Abomey-Calavi” of National University of Benin in 2003.
-In 2006, she obtained a Master degree (MSc) in Epidemiology from the Laval University in Quebec, where she subsequently worked until 2007.
-From 2008 to 2011, she worked at the National Institute of Public Health of Quebec on several topics including climate change and health impact of uranium mines as research officer.
-Since 2013, she worked as epidemiologist at the Service of Parasitology and Mycology of University Cheikh Anta Diop of Dakar (UCAD) where she has been involved in several malaria projects.
-She also attended courses on Good Clinical Practices and on Methodology of Clinical Trials and Practical Implementation.
+Fassia started her training at European Vaccine Initiative (EVI) on 8th January 2018.
+Native of Benin, she obtained a DIT (Diplôme d’Ingénieur des Travaux) in Radiology at “École Polytechnique d’Abomey-Calavi” of National University of Benin in 2003, followed by a Master degree (MSc) in Epidemiology from Laval University in Quebec in 2006.
+From 2008 to 2011, she acted as research officer at the National Institute of Public Health of Quebec on several topics including climate change and health impact of uranium mines.
+Since 2013, she works as epidemiologist on malaria research studies.